+- 1) What is the most common complaint you hear from passengers?

 - The bus does not come often enough

-- o The bus is late/delayed
+- The bus is late/delayed

-- o The bus is too hot
+- The bus is too hot

-- o The bus stops are not safe
+- The bus stops are not safe

-- o The bus stop area is not comfortable to wait
+- The bus stop area is not comfortable to wait

 - o The sidewalks to access the bus are in bad shape

 - o The shelters/bus stops are in bad condition

-- o The trip takes too long
+- The trip takes too long

 - o Other:

-2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?
+- 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?

-Comment Box:
+Comment Box: W/H

-3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
+- 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
 List nearest cross street or landmark if mid-block):

-List 1 List 2 M/A List 3
+List 1 List 2 List 3

 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
-NOT HAVE TO WAITE TO LONG
+NOT HAVE TE WARE TO LONG

 - o Better sidewalks

 - o More shelters

 - o Effective wayfinding

 - Better lighting and visibility

 - o Wider landing areas

 - More frequent service

 - o Other:

 - 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
-Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing WO
+Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing MO

 - 6) Any other suggestion of improvements that could help riders access the public transportation system.

-NONE
+Comment: NONC

-7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card:
+- 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card: